leotiger/lingua-forge/CONTRIBUTING.md

    `__()` with the `lingua-forge` text domain.
 Add a `/* translators: */` comment immediately above any call whose string contains a `%s` / `%d` placeholder.
 See the Internationalization section above.
-7. **If you're moving a class into a namespace**, add a `\class_alias()` at the bottom of the file, run the global-class-reference audit, and note the alias's planned removal version in the docblock.
-See the `class_alias` section above.
+7. **If you're moving a class into a namespace**, run the global-class-reference audit (grep for the old bare class name across all PHP files) and update every call site before the PR lands.
 8. **If it's a new post-meta key**, check whether it should be in the uninstall list and whether the generic unprefixed variant (if any) is safe to delete — keys like `meta_description` may be shared with